prakash200514/Personal-Schedular/README.md

 Edits a task → updates Local Storage
 Deletes a task → removed from Local Storage
 Data remains even after refreshing or closing the browser

+▶️ How to Run the Project
+Download or clone the repository
+Open the project folder
+Double-click index.html

+OR

+Use VS Code Live Server for better experience